You’re 30 weeks pregnant and in your 7th month of pregnancy!

 It can really reduce your lung capacity too, which might cause shortness of breath.

 If this happens to you, check out Rib Pain During Pregnancy – 9 Tips To Relieve Sore Ribs for suggestions on how to ease this discomfort.

-Heartburn could be especially bothersome between now and your baby’s birth.
+Heartburn could be especially bothersome between now and your baby’s arrival.

-That’s because the same hormone that helps your muscles to relax, to allow your baby to fit through your pelvis, also relaxes the muscles of your oesophagus.
+That’s because the same hormone that helps your muscles to relax, to allow your baby to fit through your pelvis, also relaxes the muscles of your esophagus.